GOOGLE SCHOLAR

 • Stuti Saria (NYU, Econ & Math Major)

-• Srinath Mahankali (Stuyvesant High School, now an undergraduate student at MIT)
+• Srinath Mahankali (Stuyvesant High School, now at MIT)

-• Carol Long (NYU, then a PhD student at Harvard SEAS)
+• Carol Long (NYU, then PhD student at Harvard SEAS)

-• Han Liu (NYU, Math major, then a M.S. student at Rice Univ)
+• Han Liu (NYU, Math major, then M.S. student at Rice University)

-• Baoye Chen (NYU, then obtain M.S. degree at Columbia, currently working at Deutsche Bank at NYC)
+• Baoye Chen (NYU, then M.S. at Columbia, now at Deutsche Bank in New York City)

-• Linglai Chen (NYU, now a M.S. student at Harvard)
+• Linglai Chen (NYU, now M.S. student at Harvard)

-• Bowen Zhu (NYU, now a M.S. student at Harvard)
+• Bowen Zhu (NYU, now M.S. student at Harvard)

-• Wanzhou Lei (NYU, now a M.S. student at Harvard)
+• Wanzhou Lei (NYU, now M.S. student at Harvard)

-• Liu Zhang (Yale-NUS, now a Ph.D. student at Princeton)
+• Liu Zhang (Yale-NUS, now Ph.D. student at Princeton)

 • Aparna Gupte (MIT, CS major)